vikalppatelce/MapList/README.md

 ### Summary
-A simple concept for showing available taxies.
+A simple concept for showing available cars in List & Map.

 ### Features